Reversing Atherosclerosis or Hardening of the Arteries

 Here’s a list of foods highest in vitamin C with their percentage of the RDA.

-Hint: If you can work 1 cup of bell peppers into a salad and/or chopped up into scrambled eggs at breakfast, or try the pepper omelet with some cheese at breakfast and later a salad with a cup of steamed, chopped broccoli added to it, you will have supplied your body with your daily requirement of vitamin C.
+Hint: If you can work on having 1 cup of bell peppers into a salad and/or chopping up into scrambled eggs at breakfast, or trying the pepper omelet with some cheese at breakfast and later a salad with a cup of steamed, chopped broccoli added to it, you will be able to supply your body with your daily requirement of vitamin C.

 A cup of bell peppers, in fact, has 157% of your daily requirement for calcium at only 29 calories per cup.
 One cup of cooked broccoli, 135% at only 55 calories!